 Dominant Social Theme: Tim Tebow … woo boy!
 Let's talk Tebow.
 Boy, does he get me stirred up!

-Free-Market Analysis: In a previous article about Tim Tebow we wrote pointed out that sportswriters are the most problematic of the mainstream breed, almost like lemmings.
+Free-Market Analysis: In a previous article about Tim Tebow we wrote pointed out that sportswriters are the worst of the mainstream breed, almost like lemmings.

 But since we wrote that article in October 2011, things have gotten much, much worse, mostly because the fascination with Tim Tebow has deepened.
 You can see the original article here: Tim Tebow Time … Not the 'Write' Time for Us.